apache/doris/docs/en/docs/admin-manual/cluster-management/elastic-expansion.md

 `bin/start_fe.sh --helper host:edit_log_port --daemon`

-The host is the node IP of Master, and the edit\_log\_port in Lead's configuration file fe.conf.
-The --helper is only required when follower/observer is first startup.
+The host is the node IP of Master, and the edit_log_port in Master's configuration file fe.conf.
+The --helper is only required when follower/observer first startups.

 #### Add Follower or Observer to the cluster